 We accept checking or savings bank account statements, bank loan statements, scholarship award letters (not based on admission to a degree program), or support letters from the government or independent organization.
 The financial documents must be in English and clearly state your name or, if applicable, your sponsor’s name.
-The currency on all financial documentation must be in U.S. dollars.
-Additionally, bank letters should specify either the amount of U.S. dollars in the account or a minimum U.S. dollar amount available for use.
+The currency on the documentation can be submitted in the home currency.

 If you are being sponsored, then a bank statement must be accompanied by a legalized letter of sponsorship.
-Photocopies of any financial documentation are not acceptable.
 The International Students & Scholars Office has detailed information regarding financial support documentation on their website.

 What is a legalized letter of support (Financial Sponsorship Letter)?